cdent/cjdr/index.md

 ### Principal Software Engineer, [Mirantis](https://www.mirantis.com)

-_December 2015_
+_December 2015 - Present_

-Assist in the design and development of Nova, the OpenStack compute service.
+Participate in the design and development of Nova, the OpenStack compute service.

-* Created the Placement API service for tracking inventories and allocations of consumable resources (e.g., disk, virtual cpus, memory) to be used in making scheduling decisions.
+* Created the Placement HTTP API service for tracking inventories and allocations of consumable resources (e.g., disk, virtual cpus, memory) used in making scheduling decisions.
+* Leader in the Nova scheduling subteam directing the integration of existing nova-scheduler tools with the new Placement service.
+* Led the API working to create guidelines for improving the consistency, correctness and stability of the OpenStack APIs.
+* Consistently in the top ten (of greater than 300) contributors (commits and code reviews) to the Nova project.
+* Mentored other developers within Mirantis and the wider OpenStack community.

 ### Senior Software Engineer, OpenStack Telemetry, [Red Hat](http://redhat.com)
 _May 2014 - November 2015_